flosskosova/foss4g-2023/_pages/about/faq.md

 ###### What activities will the Conference have?

 The conference will have tracks full of talks, workshops and codeprint activities.
-On the social side, we will host a Geochicas meeting, as well as other social events like Ice Breaker and Gala Dinner.
+On the social side, we will host a Geochicas meeting, as well as other .
 &nbsp;

 ###### Will you deliver T-shirts or conference material?

-All participants will receive a complementary conference T-shirt, tote bag and water bottle.
+All participants will receive a complementary conference T-shirt and a tote bag.